0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 $$batch\_size$$ is the number of batches for training.
 Looping over each sample is slower than applying a tensor operation on a batch of several samples.

 $$time\_step$$ is the number of timeframes for the RNN to iterate over.
-In this case it is 10.
+In this tutorial it is 10 because 10 points are generated.

 $$input\_dim$$ is the number of data points at each timestep.
 Here we have 2 functions, so this number is 2.

 To deal with financial data, simply replace the $$input\_dim$$ axis with desired data points.

 * Bid, Ask, Spread, Volume, RSI.
 For this setup, the $$input\_dim$$ would be 5.
 * Order book levels.
-We can rebin the order book along ticks such that each tick aggregates more liquidity.
+We can rebin the order book along tick axis so each tick aggregates more liquidity.
 An example would be 10 levels that are 1 stdev apart.
 Then $$input\_dim$$ would be 10.

 Here is an artist's rendition of a recurrent autoencoder.